-RECITATIVE - Lady Sophy This morning we propose to illustrate A course of maiden courtship, from the start To the triumphant matrimonial finish.
+RECITATIVE - Lady Sophy

+This morning we propose to illustrate A course of maiden courtship, from the start To the triumphant matrimonial finish.

-(Through the following song the two Princesses illustrate in gesture the description given by Lady Sophy.)
+(Through the following song, a young man acts as the "bold-faced stranger."
+The two Princesses illustrate in gesture the description given by Lady Sophy.)